utkarshshrivastawa/Machine-Learning-Practice/README.md

 Hyperparameters: External configuration settings that control the learning process (e.g., learning rate, number of epochs).
 ### SOptimization Techniques
 Gradient Descent: A method to adjust parameters iteratively to minimize a loss function, aiming for the best parameters that result in the minimum loss.

+## Cross Validation , Hyperparameter Tuning
+Discussed the types and their corresponding code base.

 ## Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, feel free to open an issue or create a pull request.